 The Adequacy Subcommittee, however, recommended funding instructional materials without formative assessments, which are not required by statute or accreditation standards.
-The Subcommittee set the funding at \$160 per student and recommended further study of the issue.
+The Subcommittee set the funding at \$160 per student and recommended further study of formative assessments.
 The Education Committees subsequently received expert testimony on formative assessments, but opted not to include funding for formative assessments in the matrix.
-The instructional materials funding level gradually increased as annual inflationary adjustments were added through 2014-15, then the funding rate remained the same until fiscal year 2020.
-The 2020 Adequacy Report recommended increasing the funding to \$192.60 for fiscal year 2022 and \$197.40 for fiscal year 2023.